dbusn/hart-backend/README.md

 # backend

-Install requirements with `pip install -r /path/to/requirements.txt`
+Install requirements with `pip install -r /path/to/requirements.txt`.

+Download the newest version of ffmpeg (https://www.ffmpeg.org/download.html) and place the `ffmpeg.exe` in the `src/modules/ffmpeg` folder.

 ## Running the application
 ### Development mode